Improved measurement of $^8$B solar neutrinos with 1.5 kt y of Borexino exposure: Data selection

 Data are selected with the following cuts, already discussed in reference \cite{Bellini:2008mr}: \begin{itemize}

+\item \textit{muon cut}: events are rejected that either have more than 6 PMTs in the OD hit within 150 ns, or are identified by the ID as having a scintillation pulse mean time $>$100~ns or a peak time $>$30~ns;

-\item \textit{neutron cut}: a 2 ms veto is applied after each muon detected by both ID and OD, to remove cosmogenic neutron captures on carbon in the scintillator and in the buffer;
+\item \textit{neutron cut}: a 2 ms veto is applied after each muon detected by both ID and OD, to remove cosmogenic neutron captures on $^{12}$C in the scintillator and in the buffer;

 \item \textit{fast cosmogenics cut}: a 6.5 s veto is applied after each muon crossing the scintillator to remove cosmogenic isotopes with life times between a few ms and 1.2 s ($^{12}$B, $^{8}$He, $^9$C, $^9$Li, $^8$B, $^6$He, and $^7$Li);